Enbayft/Random-AL-Stuff/Analysis.md

 ### Analysis Based On Table Data

 The Light/Medium/Heavy columns indicate how much of the HP pool is taken by said armor class.
 The SKC and MLE columns represent total clear time, measured in seconds.

+In terms of what is better or not:

+- MLE